mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 Whiteboard your response (one person)

 Be prepared to share out your plan to escape the island as a group.
 Each of you should offer a part of the plan to the class.

 ---

+# Ball Bounce Lab ⛹️‍♂️ <!--fit-->

+---

+# Observations 🔍 <!--fit--->

+---

+# What questions can we ask? 🤔 <!--fit-->

+---

+# Design and Carry out an Experiment 🥼

+1. What question are you asking?
+2. What is your hypothesis?
+3. Design an experiment & collect data to support or refute your hypothesis
+4. Whiteboard your results when you finish

+---

+FIN

+---